Origin of the Armenians

 The origin of the Armenians is a topic concerned with the emergence of the Armenian people and the country called Armenia.
 The earliest universally accepted reference to the people and the country dates back to the 6th century BC Behistun Inscription, followed by several Greek fragments and books.
 The earliest known reference to a geopolitical entity where Armenians originated from is dated to the 13th century BC as Uruatri in Old Assyrian.
 Historians and Armenologists have speculated about the earlier origin of the Armenian people, but no consensus has been achieved as of yet.
 Genetic studies show that Armenian people are indigenous to historical Armenia, showing little to no signs of admixture since around the 13th century BC.

 Genetic origins

 Recent studies have shown that Armenians are indigenous to the Armenian Highlands and form a distinct genetic isolate in the region.
 Analyses of mitochondrial ancient DNA of skeletons from Armenia spanning 7,800 years, including DNA from Neolithic, Bronze Age, Urartian, classical and medieval Armenian skeletons, have revealed that modern Armenians have the least genetic distance to them compared to neighboring peoples such as Turks and Azerbaijani Turks, but followed closely by Georgians.
-Armenians are also one of the genetic isolates of the Near East.
+Armenians are also one of the genetic isolates of West Asia.
 There are signs of considerable genetic admixture in Armenians between 3000 BC and 2000 BC but they subside to insignificant levels since 1200 BC, remaining stable until today.